Church Wedding Staff

 Along with these wedding guidelines we have included the Photographer’s and Videographer’s guidelines for wedding ceremony.
 It is truly imperative that these guidelines are abided and respected; hence we can easily guarantee that your wedding ceremony will indeed be a celebration of the Sacrament of Matrimony.
 Please select individual with experience in wedding photography and videography; especially experience working at Church of the Little Flower in Coral Gables.

-All couples getting married at Church of the Little Flower must schedule a Music Planning Session with our Associate Director of Music, Luis J. Cuza.
+All couples getting married at Church of the Little Flower must schedule a Music Planning Session with our Director of Music Ministries, Luis J. Cuza.
 During this meeting you will be walked through the entire ceremony, and you will have the opportunity to listen to several musical selections and discuss the musical options for your special day.
 This meeting must occur at least 2 months prior to your wedding date.

 Typical appointment times are: